 - Homemade MSM Cream from scratch: Melt 2 tsp coconut oil and 2 tsp emulsifying wax in a double boiler.
 Add 4 Tbsp of distilled water & mix.
 Add 2 tsp of MSM, stir until dissolved.
 Turn off the heat, let the cream cool.
 After it cools down, add your favorite essential oil.
 Use a whisk or hand mixer to blend the cream.
 Transfer the cream to a pump bottle using a ziplock bag (cut off the corner).
 (Recipe source)

 - Hangover cure: If someone gets drunk, taking 1-2 Tbsp MSM with water will make one feel better and the hangover will be gone in a short time (approximately in 20 minutes).
 Taking MSM before drinking alcohol can make one very drunk though. (source)

-- MSM against Parasites: MSM makes it hard for parasites to attach themselves on the walls of the intestines, so they get flushed out through the normal process of elimination.
+- MSM against Parasites: MSM makes it hard for parasites to attach themselves to the walls of the intestines, so they get flushed out through the normal process of elimination.
 Start with 500 mg of MSM daily.
-After a week raise the amount to 1000 mg.
+After a week, the amount rose to 1000 mg.
 Add 500 mg each week, until you reach 10 gr daily.
 This will fill up deficiencies in the body.
 Then reduce the amount to a maintenance level whatever works for your needs.
 Most people take 4000-8000mg (1-2 tsp) per day for maintenance.
-Always drink A LOT of water when starting taking MSM or when increasing the dose. (source)
+Always drink A LOT of water when started taking MSM or when increasing the dose. (source)

 - MSM to whiten the teeth: brush your teeth as usual, then brush again using MSM powder.
 Just dip your toothbrush in MSM powder and brush.
 Allow two weeks for noticeable results.